pangeo-data/pangeo/docs/quickstart.rst

 ---------------------

-If you are using Pangeo for your research, we would love to include an example in the :ref:`Pangeo Gallery`.
+If you are using Pangeo for your research, we would love to include an example in the `Pangeo Gallery`_.
 It's easy to add a new gallery!
 Feel free to raise an issue on the `Pangeo Discourse Forum`_ to propose your use case.